DeanLeong/class-info/README.md

 ## Attendance & Tardiness

 Attendance is taken both in the morning and evening.
-Please review [the full attendance policy document](/policies/attendance.md).
+Please review [the full attendance policy](ATTENDANCE.md).

 ## Homework Submissions